Computer program: Analytical Engine

-In 1837, Charles Babbage was inspired by Jacquard's loom to attempt to build the Analytical Engine.
+In 1837, Jacquard's loom inspired Charles Babbage to attempt to build the Analytical Engine.

 The names of the components of the calculating device were borrowed from the textile industry.
 In the textile industry, yarn was brought from the store to be milled.
-The device had a "store" which consisted of memory to hold 1,000 numbers of 50 decimal digits each.
-Numbers from the "store" were transferred to the "mill" for processing.
-It was programmed using two sets of perforated cards.
+The device had a store which consisted of memory to hold 1,000 numbers of 50 decimal digits each.
+Numbers from the store were transferred to the mill for processing.
+The engine was programmed using two sets of perforated cards.
 One set directed the operation and the other set inputted the variables.
-However, after more than 17,000 pounds of the British government's money, the thousands of cogged wheels and gears never fully worked together.
+However, the thousands of cogged wheels and gears never fully worked together.

 Ada Lovelace worked for Charles Babbage to create a description of the Analytical Engine (1843).
 The description contained Note G which completely detailed a method for calculating Bernoulli numbers using the Analytical Engine.
 This note is recognized by some historians as the world's first computer program.